KUNG-FU ORIGINS & HISTORY

 Two Divisions of Health Nourishing - Passive & Active.

-Note: these are the health nourishing exercises introduced to China by the Indian Monk Damo, which developed seperately to and later than the fighting arts of China.
+Note: these are the health nourishing exercises introduced to China by the Indian Monk Damo, which developed separately to and later than the fighting arts of China.
+Health benefits aside they add nothing to the fighting arts.

 Passive Course - might be divided into three main catagories;